zulip/zulip/templates/zerver/api/incoming-webhooks-walkthrough.md

 dictionary of headers that you'd like to associate the fixture with.
 For example, it should return something like `{"X-Event_Type": "ping"}`.

+Check out our existing GitHub integration for an example of how to effeciently implement this.

 When writing your own incoming webhook integration, you'll want to write a test function for each distinct message condition your integration supports.
 You'll also need a corresponding fixture for each of these tests.
 Depending on the type of data